Campus Safety and Crime Information

 4. Complainants have the right to a thorough and professional investigation that protects the rights of both the accused and the accuser.

-6. Victims have the right to know that school disciplinary sanctions include probation, suspension, expulsion, counseling, termination of employment and ban from College property.
+6. Victims have the right to know that the College's disciplinary sanctions include probation, suspension, expulsion, counseling, termination of employment, and ban from College property.

-8. Complainants have the right to know that there will not be a monetary charge for filling criminal or school disciplinary complaints.
+8. Complainants have the right to know there will not be a monetary charge for filing criminal or school disciplinary complaints.

-9. Complainants have the right to a prompt, fair, and impartial investigation, conducted by properly trained individuals conducted by officials who receive annual training.
+9. Complainants have the right to a prompt, fair, and impartial investigation conducted by properly trained individuals who receive annual training.

 11. Accusers and the accused both have the right to appeal code of conduct decisions.